gustavjorlov/node-red-contrib-cloud-connect/README.md

 `sudo npm install -g <npm-package-name>`
 You will need to restart Node-RED for it to pick-up the new nodes.

+### Adding nodes from local files

+To add nodes to your node red server from downloaded files in the `node-red-contrib-cloud-connect`, locate the `lib/` folder and copy its contents (matching `js` and `html` files) to a `nodes/` folder which should be added inside your previously specified `--userDir` folder.

 ### Usage Example
 The `CC API` function node can be used to connect to a Cloud Connect API.
 It supports input and output for the APIs.